Neurogami/AnimataP5-ng/README.md

 Forked from zeni/animatap5 and updated to work with Processing 2.

-Added code to allow run-time altering of the Joint `fixed` property.
+* Added code to allow run-time altering of the Joint `fixed` property.

+* Added code for referencing joints by name and reading location values

-See the sample applicatin for usage and some docs about Animata in general.
+See the sample application for usage and some docs about Animata in general.

 ## Building ##